Pinoccchio/LawBot/WEB_SUPABASE_TABLES_REVISED.md

-# Revised Web App Supabase Tables - Officer Count Fix
+# Simplified Web App Supabase Tables - Basic Availability Only

-This is a revised database schema that fixes the officer count issues and creates a more robust relationship structure.
+This is a simplified database schema that focuses on basic officer availability management without complex workload tracking, leave management, or specializations.

 **⚠️ PREREQUISITE**: Run DOCUMENTATION.md database setup first to create the `update_updated_at_column()` function.

 **⚠️ IMPORTANT**: This is a complete schema revision.
 Each table will be dropped and recreated individually.

+**🔄 SIMPLIFIED APPROACH**: Removed complex availability features:
+- ❌ Max concurrent cases and workload percentage tracking
+- ❌ Specializations and skill level management
+- ❌ Leave management with dates, types, and reasons
+- ✅ Simple availability status: available/busy/overloaded/unavailable

+**⚠️ TROUBLESHOOTING**: If you get "Failed to fetch" errors when creating officers:
+1. Ensure the database has been updated with this simplified schema
+2. Drop and recreate the `pnp_officer_profiles` table using the schema below
+3. The API now only sends basic fields, so complex fields must be removed from database constraints

 ## 1. Admin Profiles Table (Unchanged)